List of films considered the worst: Dünyayı Kurtaran Adam (The Man Who Saves the World) (1982)

 The Turkish science-fiction adventure Dünyayı Kurtaran Adam (also commonly known as Turkish Star Wars) was directed by Çetin İnanç and starred Cüneyt Arkın.
 It is notorious for illegally using footage from well-known science fiction films and shows, most notably Star Wars, along with stealing the music score from films such as Moonraker and Raiders of the Lost Ark.
 The film is also criticized for its nonsensical plot, badly written dialogue, and crude special effects.
 It is also a fantasy martial arts film, heavily influenced by 1970s Hong Kong martial arts films from Golden Harvest.

 Jos Kirps of ArticlesBase called it "The Worst Movie Ever", and stated, "There are many bad sci-fi movies, and for many years movie addicts even considered Ed Wood's Plan 9 From Outer Space the worst movie of all times.
 But Plan 9 is still a pretty good movie when compared to Dünyayi Kurtaran Adam."
 Sabah called it the "world's worst film".
 Hürriyet described the film as "sitting on the throne of the king" when compared to other "so bad it's good" cult films.
 Toronto Standard called it a "dollar-store Star Wars" and compared it to the works of Ed Wood.
 When it became apparent that the film had inspired an enthusiastic international cult, a sequel, The Son of the Man Who Saved the World (Dünyayı Kurtaran Adam'ın Oğlu), was shot in 2006 and featured many returning members of the original cast and crew.
+The film was included on Time Out's 40 Best Bad Movies Ever Made list.